Pregabalin: Neuropathic pain

-The European Federation of Neurological Societies recommends pregabalin as a first line agent for the treatment of pain associated with diabetic neuropathy, post-herpetic neuralgia, and central neuropathic pain.
+The European Federation of Neurological Societies recommends pregabalin as a first-line agent for the treatment of pain associated with diabetic neuropathy, post-herpetic neuralgia, and central neuropathic pain.
 A minority obtain substantial benefit, and a larger number obtain moderate benefit.
-It is given equal weight as gabapentin and tricyclic antidepressants as a first line agent, however the latter are less expensive as of 2010.
+It is given equal weight as gabapentin and tricyclic antidepressants as a first-line agent, however, the latter are less expensive as of 2010.
+Pregabalin is as effective at relieving pain as duloxetine and amitriptyline.
+Combination treatment of pregabalin and amitriptyline or duloxetine offers additional pain relief for people whose pain is not adequately controlled with one medication and is safe.

 Studies have shown that higher doses of pregabalin are associated with greater efficacy.

-Pregabalin's use in cancer-associated neuropathic pain is controversial; though such use is common.
+Pregabalin's use in cancer-associated neuropathic pain is controversial, though such use is common.
 It has been examined for the prevention of post-surgical chronic pain, but its utility for this purpose is controversial.

 Pregabalin is generally not regarded as efficacious in the treatment of acute pain.
 In trials examining the utility of pregabalin for the treatment of acute post-surgical pain, no effect on overall pain levels was observed, but people did require less morphine and had fewer opioid-related side effects.
 Several possible mechanisms for pain improvement have been discussed.

 Anxiety disorders

-Pregabalin is moderately effective and is safe for treatment of generalized anxiety disorder.
+Pregabalin is effective for treatment of generalized anxiety disorder.
 It is also effective for the short- and long-term treatment of social anxiety disorder and in reducing preoperative anxiety.
-However there is concern regarding pregabalin's off-label use due to the lack of strong scientific evidence for its efficacy in multiple conditions and its proven side effects.
+However, there is concern regarding pregabalin's off-label use due to the lack of strong scientific evidence for its efficacy in multiple conditions and its proven side effects.

-The World Federation of Biological Psychiatry recommends pregabalin as one of several first line agents for the treatment of generalized anxiety disorder, but recommends other agents such as SSRIs as first line treatment for obsessive–compulsive disorder and post-traumatic stress disorder (PTSD).
-For PTSD, pregabalin as complimentary treatment seems to be effective.
+The World Federation of Biological Psychiatry recommends pregabalin as one of several first line agents for the treatment of generalized anxiety disorder, but recommends other agents such as those of the selective serotonin reuptake inhibitor (SSRI) class as first line treatment for obsessive–compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).
+For PTSD, pregabalin as complementary treatment seems to be effective.

 Generalized anxiety disorder

-Pregabalin appears to have anxiolytic effects similar to benzodiazepines with less risk of dependence.
-The effects of pregabalin appear after one week of use, and are similar in effectiveness to lorazepam, alprazolam, and venlafaxine, but pregabalin has demonstrated superiority by producing more consistent therapeutic effects for psychosomatic anxiety symptoms.
+Pregabalin has anxiolytic effects similar to benzodiazepines with less risk of dependence.
+The effects of pregabalin appear within one week of use, and are similar in effectiveness to lorazepam, alprazolam, and bromazepam, but pregabalin has demonstrated superiority by producing more consistent therapeutic effects for psychosomatic anxiety symptoms.
 Long-term trials have shown continued effectiveness without the development of tolerance, and, in addition, unlike benzodiazepines, it has a beneficial effect on sleep and sleep architecture, characterized by the enhancement of slow-wave sleep.
 It produces less severe cognitive and psychomotor impairment compared to benzodiazepines.

 A 2019 review found that pregabalin reduces symptoms, and was generally well tolerated.